Back to Back Issues Page |

 What is a bakkie?
 This is a South African term for a pick-up truck, utility vehicle or light delivery truck.
 The cabin is usually small and carries only two or three passengers, while the back hold is open for easy loading and transport of nearly everything you can think of.
 You will see these vehicles not only used as transport for goods but for passengers as well.

-* Hike up mountains: In the Cederberg Wilderness area, only a two hours drive from Cape Town, you will encounter a landscape that is dramatically different.
+* Go skiing: Yes, you can ski in South Africa!
+Head up to South Africa's highest resort, Tiffindell Ski Resort.
+This resort in the Eastern Cape, sits high up in the mountains at 2,720m and offers some exciting activities from skiing and snowboarding lessons to apres-ski fun.
+A great experience for the whole family! * Hike up mountains: In the Cederberg Wilderness area, only a two hours drive from Cape Town, you will encounter a landscape that is dramatically different.
 You will be amazed by towering mountains, rugged cliffs and huge boulders.
 Enjoy hiking up the rock formations or take leisurely strolls through blooming citrus orchards.
 Admire ancient San rock paintings, taste some local wine or even go stargazing at the open-air observatory at Sanddrift.

-* Experience Arts Alive Festival: Johannesburg annually hosts the fantastic Arts Alive festival during the month of September.
+September.
 As a major platform for young artists in South Africa the festivals brings a wide range of theatrical, dance, poetry and music performances.

+August is the time to experience the wonderful spring flowers in bloom in Namaqualand.
+Then wildflowers paint the otherwise dry landscape of this region in the Northern Cape in flamboyant colours.
+Namaqua National Park, as pictured above, is a easy day trip from Springbok.
+Daisies and other spring flowers in bright orange, pinks and yellows form vast carpets of colour attracting visitors from all over the world to admire this spectacular display.
 Stunning spring flower displays can also be admired in the Western Cape from late August to mid October.
 Many towns also hold spring flower festivals during this time.
 Days are usually sunny, however, be prepared to have some warmer clothes on hand, especially along the coast.

 More about spring flower festivals here.